How the Inquiry operates

 What sources does the Inquiry use to inform its investigations?

-Although the oral evidence given by witnesses at public hearings is the most visible source of information guiding the Inquiry’s investigations, there are other sources.
+Oral evidence given by witnesses at public hearings is the most visible source of information guiding the Inquiry’s investigations.
+However, there are other sources.

 Expert witnesses

-The Inquiry will commission reports from independent experts who provide their own professional opinion about what happened during the pandemic.
+Part of the Inquiry's investigations includes commissioning reports from independent experts who provide their own professional opinion about what happened during the pandemic.
 Some expert witnesses may also be asked to give oral testimony at a public hearing.
-Their professionally-informed views do not pre-empt the eventual conclusions and recommendations the Inquiry will make.
+Their professionally informed views do not pre-empt the conclusions and recommendations the Inquiry will ultimately make.

 Voluntary calls for evidence

-The Inquiry has asked individuals and organisations to voluntarily provide documents and evidence under Rule 8 of the Inquiries (Scotland) Rules of 2007.
+The Inquiry has selected individuals and organisations to voluntarily provide documents and evidence under Rule 8 of the Inquiries (Scotland) Rules of 2007.

 Mandatory calls for evidence

 The Inquiry has also served notices under Section 21 of the Inquiries Act of 2005.
-These are mandatory requests to individuals or organisations to provide relevant documents and evidence.
+These are mandatory requests to individuals or organisations to provide relevant documents and evidence to the Inquiry.

 In both cases (voluntary and mandatory calls for evidence), the information provided is analysed by the Inquiry’s legal team, considered by the Chair, and may be referred to in witness testimony.